What is Google Sandbox in SEO: Myth Or Truth?

 There are many websites that use advanced SEO strategies to improve their ranking.

-If your site is not better than them, your site ranking will be below.
+If your site is not better than theirs, your site ranking will be below.

 Also, it will take some time for your website to reach the same level as other tenured websites.